firecracker-microvm/firecracker-containerd/docs/host-file-isolation.md

   sealing enforces stronger permissions preventing modification, truncation, growth or changes in the permission set.

-Firecracker also provides some capabilitie:
+Firecracker also provides some capabilities:

 * Attaching the device as read-only - The emulated device visible to the microVM is presented as read-only, and the Firecracker VMM should prevent